BigRedDoge/Yolov5-Custom-Feature-Extraction/README.md

 ### Usage:
 1. Find the layer number from model yaml you want to output (zero indexed)
-2. Edit yolo.py BaseModel forward_once to desired layer number to output.
+2. Edit yolo.py BaseModel forward_once variable output_layer to desired layer number to output.
 3. Run output.py or use the output_layer function to get desired layer returned

 TODO: Make changing the desired output layer to be defined when intializing the model